nmshd/documentation/_posts/2022-06-30-announcing-enmeshed-v2-attributes.md

 ## Conclusion

 All in all, many changes which will make the Attribute management of and between Identities much more mature.
-Together with a [new way of handling Requests (and Responses)]({% post_url 2022-07-13-announcing-enmeshed-v2-requests %}), we think Enmeshed has a much more holistic feature set.
+Together with a [new way of handling Requests (and Responses)]({% post_url 2022-07-13-announcing-enmeshed-v2-requests %}), we think enmeshed has a much more holistic feature set.